Template Tags

 </ul>

-Also see blog_pages
+Also see site_pages

-for a tag that produces similar output to the above but with just a single template tag.
+for a tag that produces similar output to the above but with just a single

 get_categories